General Chemistry

 Molecular Orbital Theory

-Molecular Orbital Theory ❒ Molecular orbital theory proposed by Hund and Mulliken in 1932 explains the formation of a covalent bond in a better way. ❒ According to molecular orbital theory all atomic orbitals of the atoms participating in molecule formation get disturbed when the concerned nuclei approach nearer. …
+Molecular Orbital Theory – The molecular orbital theory proposed by Hund and Mulliken in 1932 explains the formation of a covalent bond in a better way. – According to molecular orbital theory all atomic orbitals of the atoms participating in molecule formation get disturbed when the concerned nuclei approach nearer. …

 Read More »

-Electron Affinity ❒ A neutral atom can accept an electron to form negative ion.
-In this process, in general, energy is released. ❒ Electron affinity (EA) of an element: is the amount of energy released when an electron is added to a gaseous atom to form an anion. …
+– In this subject, we will discuss the difference Between Electronegativity and Electron Affinity Electron Affinity – A neutral atom can accept an electron to form a negative ion.
+In this process, in general, energy is released. – The electron affinity (EA) of an element is the amount of energy released …

 Read More »